Pińczów: History

 In the 12th century in the location of current Pińczów there was a quarry.
-The miners working at the quarry probably resided in a gord, which was destroyed in 1241, during the Mongol invasion of Poland.
+The miners working at the quarry probably resided in a gord, which was destroyed in 1241, during the first Mongol invasion of Poland.
 In the first half of the 14th century a Gothic castle was erected in the spot where once the gord stood.
 At the foot of the castle, a settlement appeared, initially called Piedziców, Pandziczów and (1470), Pyandzyczów.
 The name Pińczów has been in use since the 16th century, and it is not known who was first owner of the settlement.
 In 1424, it belonged to the powerful Oleśnicki family, which built its residence here, and funded a Pauline monks abbey (1449).
 On September 21, 1428 in Lublin, King Władysław II Jagiełło granted town charter to Pińczów.

 In the mid-16th century, Pińczów became one of main centers of Protestant Reformation in Lesser Poland.
 The Calvinist nobleman Nicholas Oleśnicki drove out the Catholic monks of Pińczów in 1550 at the instigation of the Italian ex-priest Francesco Stancaro, creating a Calvinist centre, where the Synods of Pińczów were held 1550–1563.
 Pińczów is sometimes called the Sarmatian Athens for its association with the Calvinist Academy founded by Francesco Lismanino, to which scholars such as the French grammarian Pierre Statorius were invited.
 The town was the site of the six years of work 1558–1563 for the translators of the Brest Bible, which is why it is sometimes called the Pińczów Bible.

 In 1586 the town was purchased by Bishop of Kraków Piotr Myszkowski, who initiated the program of Counter-Reformation.
 Pauline monks returned to Pińczów, and in the late 16th century, the Myszkowski family redecorated the castle, turning it into their residence.
 In 1592, Zygmunt Myszkowski founded a town of Mirów, which in 1612 was absorbed by Pińczów.
 The town had a defensive wall, with four gates, and a number of foreign artisans, from Italy, Scotland, Germany and France.
 In 1657, Pińczów was destroyed by Swedish soldiers (see the Deluge), and during the Great Northern War, the town was once again captured by the Swedes; King Charles XII of Sweden stayed here for a while, after the Battle of Kliszów.
-In the late 18th century, Pińczów was purchased by the Wielopolski family, and following the Partitions of Poland, it was annexed by the Habsburg Empire (1795).
-In 1815, Pińczów became part of Russian-controlled Congress Poland.
-In the 1820s, the town had some 4,000 inhabitants, and in 1867, the Russians created the County of Pińczów.
+In the late 18th century, Pińczów was purchased by the Wielopolski family.

+Following the Third Partition of Poland, it was annexed by the Habsburg Empire (1795).
+After the Polish victory in the Austro-Polish War of 1809, it was regained by Poles and included within the short-lived Duchy of Warsaw, and after the dissolution of the duchy in 1815, tne town became part of Russian-controlled Congress Poland.
+In the 1820s, the town had some 4,000 inhabitants, and in 1867, the Russians created the Pińczów County.